Advice For Travellers.

 Strongly Consider Measles Vaccine if there’s a “yes” to any of the following:

-Pregnant women will routinely have a measles immunity check at the first blood test.
+Pregnant women routinely have a measles immunity check at the first blood test.